wenzel-lab/droplet-sorter-master/README.md

 * FPGA-powered and Python-based open source workstation controller [Ritmos Conductor](https://github.com/wenzel-lab/droplet-sorting-FPGA-controller/tree/master), built on a stripped-down version of [PyRPL](https://github.com/wenzel-lab/pyrpl), designed to run on a Red Pitaya single board computer.

-* Graphical User Interface (GUI) [Piccolo](https://github.com/wenzel-lab/droplet-sorter-GUI) of the droplet sorter, designed with Bokeh (Python) to run on an independent computer.
+* [Graphical User Interface (GUI)](https://github.com/wenzel-lab/droplet-sorter-GUI) of the droplet sorter, designed with Bokeh (Python) to run on an independent computer.
 It uncludes a WebSocket webserver that communicates with the RedPitaya board.

 * [Robotic positioning stage](https://github.com/wenzel-lab/squid-motorized-stage) for microfluidic sorting chips, with it's own [stage controller software](https://github.com/wenzel-lab/droplet-sorter-stage-software), of course written in python.
 The optoelectronic assembly is highly based on digital fabriaction, especially 3d printing, to increase accessibility and modifiability.